 Dry eye symptoms include irritation, scratchiness, light sensitivity, and a tired or strained feeling in the eyes.

 Symptoms for failing vision and the subsequent need for glasses include persistent and constant blurred vision, unable to see writing as well as you used to, headaches and eye strain from squinting. (x)

 - Swelling around the eye because of thyroid issues

 Causes of Eye Strain

-The common cause of eye strain is due to spending too much time in front of a computer screen, tablet, or smartphone.
-The average American spends between eight and ten hours looking at a computer screen per day, whether it be a television, computer, tablet, or smartphone (x).
-However, there are also non-digital causes.
+The common cause of eye strain stems from too much time in front of a computer screen, tablet, or smartphone.
+The average American spends between eight and ten hours looking at a computer screen per day, whether television, computer, tablet or smartphone. (x) However, there are also non-digital causes.
 These can include: